-U of T Engineering’s exam schedule is comprised of 200 exams and takes Arts & Science exams into consideration.
-The Faculty’s primary objective when scheduling exams is to create a schedule that is conflict-free.
-However, due to the number of exams that must be scheduled, some students will experience a more compact exam schedule.
+The U of T Engineering exam schedule is comprised of 200 exams and takes Arts & Science exams into consideration.
+While the Faculty’s primary objective is to create an exam schedule that is conflict-free, some conflicts are unavoidable due to the number of exams that must be scheduled.

-An exam conflict occurs when two exams are scheduled at the same time, or when three exams are scheduled consecutively in three scenarios:
+This conflict occurs when you are scheduled to write three final exams consecutively in the following three scenarios:

 - Morning, afternoon, evening

 - Afternoon, evening, morning

 E.g., ECE201 exam at 2 p.m., MAT291 exam at 7 p.m. and ECE212 exam the next day at 9 a.m.

 Students who cannot write a final exam at their scheduled time because of a religious observance must report this and request accommodation by November 17, 2023, via the online form.

 Accommodations due to a religious observance will be scheduled for the next available timeslot.
 A typical accommodation for someone who is not able to write their exams on a Friday night or on a Saturday due to a religious observance, such as for the Sabbath, is for the student to write their exam on Sunday at a special sitting.